Scthe/scthe.github.io/_posts/2015-08-30-backpropagation-notes.md

 ---
 title: "Backpropagation notes"
-excerpt: "Electronic version of notes that I took during super-resolution CNN project"
+excerpt: "My notes containing neural network backpropagation equations.
+From chain rule to cost function, gradient descent and deltas.
+Complete with Convolutional Neural Networks as used for images."
 date: 2015-08-30 12:00:00
+tags: ['Artificial intelligence']
 ---

 {% capture image_dir %}/assets/2015-08-30-backpropagation-notes{% endcapture %}

-This is an electronic version of my notes created during [super-resolution using neural networks](https://github.com/Scthe/cnn-Super-Resolution) project (read more at: ["Neural networks: implementation tips"](/2015/08/23/neural-networks-implementation-tips.html)).
-Feel free to read it.
-You don't even have to deal with my sloppy handwriting.
+This is an electronic version of my notes created during [super-resolution using neural networks](https://github.com/Scthe/cnn-Super-Resolution) project.
+You can read more at: ["Neural networks: implementation tips"](/2015/08/23/neural-networks-implementation-tips.html).

-Also be warned that I'm not going to explain 'what' and 'how'.
-My only goal is to show why the equations have presented forms.

 ## Chain rule

-> You may not want to skip this part.
+> Do not skip this part.
 Whole article is just application of this rule and following graphic representation helps a lot.

 ![Chain rule as applied to functions]({{image_dir}}/chain-rule2.png){: standalone }